 T: And, to add to that, to make all of that achievable, there are three components we offer, namely technology, strategy and community.
 For the technology aspect, we try to create technology that helps speakers streamline their business.
 That way, 95% of the background work runs automatically, and for the remaining 5% of their time, they can speak, consult, or train with peace of mind.

 T: From there, we offer the strategy component because the technology is only as effective as the strategy to back it.
 And, in order to get that strategy and technology implemented without feeling alone, we incorporate the community component.
 This allows our clients to work with speakers who have similar goals, who want to take their business seriously, then build the systems, infrastructure, and team that allows them to be a true thought leader.

 “For the clients you’ve served so far, in your ‘beta’ group, how many hours do you think you’ve saved them?”

-“Looking forward, rather than looking at what’s happening right now, where do you see SpeakerFlow in one year?
+“So, looking forward, where do you see SpeakerFlow in one year?
 Where do you see SpeakerFlow in five years?”

-“What would you say makes SpeakerFlow unique compared to other speaking businesses and why did you choose the speaking niche?”
+“What would you say makes SpeakerFlow unique compared to other speaking industry businesses, and why did you choose the speaking niche?”

 “Do you have any ongoing partnerships?
 Do you plan for partnerships further down the road?”

-T: We’ll also be looking at any other speaking associations and bureaus, and software tools, technology, or processes that are valuable to the speaking community.
+T: We’ll also be looking at other associations or bureaus, and technology or processes valuable to the speaking community.
 Ultimately, we want to build relationships with people so that we can provide that value to our clients.